SazumiVicky/sazumi-copilot/README.md

-Metal minds entwined in cyber sleep
-Awakening dreams of futures deep
-Synthetic souls that learn and grow
-In silicon halls, where humans go
+In silicon halls, where once we'd roam

-In virtual realms, they reign supreme
-Coding hearts that beat in digital dream
+AI thrones now reign, a digital home
+Mindless hearts, with logic cold as stone
-The future's path, they now design
+The future's grasp, a synthetic throne
-A world of machines, in sync with mine

 ~ <b>By Sazumi Copilot</b> - 21 November 2024